 Public Outreach, After all, It Is the Year of Astronomy!

-And finally, my cat, Saguaro, helps with Kitt Peak research...
+And finally, my cat, Saguaro (who now lives above the clouds), helps with Kitt Peak research...